 Reserve: See Course reserves.

-Scholarly: Works, such as journal articles, written by scholars or professionals who are experts in their fields.
+Scholarly: Published works, such as journal articles, written by scholars or professionals who are experts in their fields.
+Most journals use a peer review process for submitted papers.

 Stacks: Shelves in the library where materials—typically books—are stored.
 Books are arranged on shelves by call number.